Multigammer46/For_the_course/README.md

-# foodCollection
-Another onofficial project from the course
+Most of the foods are found from the Wikipedia